Lightstreamer/Lightstreamer-example-RoomBall-client-javascript/README.md

 java -cp compiler.jar;js.jar org.mozilla.javascript.tools.shell.Main r.js -o app.build.js
 ```

-As an alternative it is possible to customize the build file to use [UglifyJS](https://github.com/mishoo/UglifyJS2); in this case it can be built using [node.js](http://nodejs.org/) instead of using the JVM.
+As an alternative, it is possible to customize the build file to use [UglifyJS](https://github.com/mishoo/UglifyJS2); in this case, it can be built using [node.js](http://nodejs.org/) instead of using the JVM.

 ## See Also